Cyclonecode/mysql-notification/README.md

     npm run start -- --port 2048 --host example.com --websocket 8080 --ssl=1 --key=./server.key --cert=./server.crt

+- The `--ssl` states that we should run the server using https.
+- The `--key` argument should point to your ssl certificate key file which must be readable.
+- The `--cert` argument should point to your ssl certificate file which must be readable.

 Another way is to set the following variables in your environment:

     SSL_ENABLED=1